Consumer Reports: Consumer Reports WebWatch

-In 1998, Consumer Reports launched the grant-funded project Consumer Reports WebWatch, which aimed to improve the credibility of Web sites through investigative reporting, publicizing best-practices standards, and publishing a list of sites that comply with the standards.
-WebWatch worked with the Stanford Web Credibility Project, Harvard University's Berkman Center, The Annenberg School of Communications at the University of Pennsylvania, and others.
-WebWatch is a member of ICANN, the W3C and the Internet Society.
-Its content is free.
-As of July 31, 2009, WebWatch has been shut down, though the site is still available.
+In 2001, Consumer Reports launched the grant-funded project Consumer Reports WebWatch, which aimed to educate consumers about online scams and other dangers.
+WebWatch was backed by The Pew Charitable Trusts, the John S. and James L. Knight Foundation, and the Open Society Institute.
+In 2009, WebWatch was shut down.

 Funding

+Memberships and consumer engagement

+Consumer Reports advocates for and with consumers and offers paid memberships to those who want access to its printed and digital publications.
+CR’s more than 5 million members have access to online tools like a car recall tracker and personalized content.

 Grants

 Consumer Reports occasionally receives grants from other organizations to be used toward specific research projects.
 For example, in 2012, the Pew Charitable Trust provided Consumer Reports with a grant so the organization could examine food for carcinogens, heavy metal contamination, and pathogens.

 In 2021, the organization received a $375,000 grant from an environmental group, the Climate Imperative Foundation, to examine gas stoves and indoor air quality.
 After completing its study, Consumer Reports published an article entitled "Is Your Gas Range a Health Risk?" published on October 4, 2022.
 The organization included a note that the study was funded in part by a grant from the Climate Imperative Foundation.
 Other organizations that have provided grants include the Hewlett Foundation and the Ford Foundation.
 Ford has provided grants totaling more than $1 million in recent years.